orandoo/steamclean/README.md

 Using output redirection will not allow input to be sent to the script.
 If redirecting output use the preview option and simply end the script after a few seconds (Ctrl+C).
 You can them view the file in any plain text editor and rerun the script normally.

 ### Upcoming features
-* Better exception handling
+- Better exception handling
-* Script logging
+- Simplified exclusion list
+- Ability to disable logging
-* Linux support
+- Linux support